fortmarek/reactant-notes/README.md

 # RNotes
 ###### Keep all your important notes in one place.
 Then wipe them all!

 <br>

-This project shows off the **Reactant** architecture.
+This project shows off the **Reactant** architecture and its tutorial can be found [here](https://docs.reactant.tech/tutorials/RNotes/notes.html).
 This time creating a beautiful note taking application that saves your notes as long as you don't accidentally press the inconvenient `Wipe` button in the `NavigationBar`.

 <br><br>